knee-cola/jekyll-meetup-lecture/README.md

 * `2-using-themes` - website using GEM-based themes - a modified version of our previous Jekyll project
 * `docs` - GitHub ready website - yet another version of our original website - this time ready to be posted on GitHub pages

+You might want to have a look at presentation used in the lecture: [Jekyll the WP Killer - ZG Frontman Meetup](https://goo.gl/ZrcyXU)

 ## (1) Converting static site 2 Jekyll project

 ### Introduction to layouts